Can a potential employer view my paycheck? It’s a common practice, but is it legal? Here’s what you need to know about turning over check stubs.

 If you lie and tell them your salary is the same – or higher – than the one advertised for the new role, you risk being found out.
 This could result in the retraction of the job offer or dismissal if you have already started to work for them.

-A prospective employer, that is, one with whom you have not yet signed a contract with yet, has no legal right to view your paycheck.
+A prospective employer, that is, one with whom you have not yet signed a contract with yet, has no legal right to view your history.
 They are allowed to ask for it but you are allowed to deny them access.

 On the other hand, it implies that the new employer has a lack of trust in the individual.
 If this is the case, why would they hire that person anyway?